wavefrontHQ/docs/pages/doc/wavefront_usage_info.md

 * The **Wavefront Namespace Usage Explorer** dashboard, which is part of the [Wavefront Usage integration](system.html), gives details on a per-namespace basis.

-### Step 2: See Which Metrics Are Not Used
+### Step 2: See Which Metrics Are Not Used or Check the Usage of the Metrics You Are Interested In

 * Use the [Wavefront Top](wavefront_monitoring_spy.html#get-started-with-wavefront-top-and-spy) tool to examine which ingested metrics are accessed during the last lookback period.
-The default lookback period is 7 days but you can configure it in Wavefront Top.
+The default lookback period is 7 days but you can configure it up to 60 days.
 The *PPS* column shows the ingested rates, and the *%Acc.* column shows the percentages of the ingested rates that are accessed by queries.

     Start with the namespaces that have high ingestion rates but low access rates.
 Drill down the namespaces to found out the metrics with access rates of *0%*.